zeroluck/docs/sources/admin-guide/saml/saml-sp-configuration.md

 6. Check Status

 Check your status by typing **"http://127.0.0.1/Shibboleth.sso/Status"** in the Web Browser.
-If it diplays an XML document, then the Shibboleth SP Installation in Windows IIS7 is complete.
+If it displays an XML document, then the Shibboleth SP Installation in Windows IIS7 is complete.
 ![Check Status](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/sp_setup/admin_sp_checkstatus.png)

 > If you want to establish SSO with your site, then you need an Identity Provider, their metadata and certificates.